CZERTAINLY/CZERTAINLY-X509-Compliance-Provider/README.md

 ## Database requirements

-This `Connector` does not require any database as it does not stores any information
+This `Connector` does not require any database as it does not store any information

 ## Short Process Description